The Bankrate promise

 Either of those could be paired with American Express or Discover, for example.
 There’s also the possibility that smaller networks could enter the fray.
-These might include the likes of Shazam, STAR and NYCE, which currently process a small share of ATM and debit card transactions.
-Or new competitors might emerge.
+These might include the likes of SHAZAM, STAR and NYCE, which currently process a small share of ATM and debit card transactions.
+Or, new competitors might emerge.

 The senators are acting like they have consumers’ backs, employing rhetoric such as Senator Marshall’s statement, “When it comes to Main Street versus Wall Street, I’ll choose Main Street every time.”

 Here’s the problem: This legislation would harm consumers in multiple ways.
+It’s a revenue grab being pushed by large retailers and their political allies.

 “Averaging across all sectors, it is estimated that the vast majority of merchants in the survey (77.2 percent) did not change prices post-regulation, very few merchants (1.2 percent) reduced prices, while a sizable fraction of merchants (21.6 percent) increased prices,” the Federal Reserve Bank of Richmond concluded.

-Reducing credit card rewards programs—taking cash back and travel benefits away from everyday Americans so that large retailers can benefit from lower card processing fees—would be bad enough.
+Reducing credit card rewards programs — taking cash back and travel benefits away from everyday Americans so that large retailers can benefit from lower card processing fees — would be bad enough.
 But there are other problems with this proposal, too.

 Major card networks such as Visa and Mastercard invest billions of dollars into secure, reliable payment networks.
 This bill would take away many of their economic incentives for doing this important work.